hoangduytran/blender-manual/manual/editors/properties_editor.rst

 Object Data
 -----------

-The main tab of that category (often the only one) always has the same name, *Object Data*, but its icon will change based on the actual type of the active object.
+The main tab of this category (often the only one) always has the same name, *Object Data*, but its icon will change based on the type of the object.

 .. rubric:: Geometry Objects: